Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-## Create a new Feature Toggle {#create-a-new-feature-toggle}
+## Create a new Feature Flag {#create-a-new-feature-toggle}

 :::caution Removal notice

 This endpoint was removed in Unleash v5 (deprecated since v4).
-Please use the [project-based endpoint to create feature toggles](/reference/api/legacy/unleash/admin/features-v2.md#create-toggle) instead.
+Please use the [project-based endpoint to create feature flags](/reference/api/legacy/unleash/admin/features-v2.md#create-toggle) instead.

 :::